jannis-maier/AdvancedEventMeshBootcamp/exercises/ex3/Readme.md

 ![Pic](./images/ex3-6.png)

-## Exercise 3.3: Publish events to topic
+## Exercise 3.3: Publish event to topic

 In exercise 1, we did publish event to a queue.
 This time the event will be published to a topic instead.
 All queues subscribed to the topic will receive the event.
 This means both of your queues will receive events from all participants.